jessehhydee/scorm-multi-sco-manifest/README.md

 }
 ```

+Run `npm run-script build` to create `imsmanifest.xml` file in your `./dist/` directory.

+If your project contains multiple SCO's:
 This package expects your SCO's to be presented within an iFrame held in your SCORM parent.
 Your SCORM parent must interpret two URL params in order to receive the iFrames source.
 <ol>
 <li>content</li>